 Donald Vialoux, co-founder of Tech Talk, is a past president of the Canadian Society of Technical Analysts (CSTA).
 Mr. Vialoux has 45 years of experience in the investment industry, including prominent positions held at Richardson Greenshields and RBC Investments.
 He is the author of a daily letter on equity markets, which is available free at TimingTheMarket.ca.
-The Web site has recently received an average of 200,000 hits per day from 130 countries.
+The Web site has recently received an average of 1.6 million hits per month from 130 countries.
 Mr. Vialoux is also the author of a frequent column on Exchange Traded Funds published at GlobeAndMail.com that combines technical, fundamental, and seasonality analysis.
 He is a frequent presenter on Business News Network (BNN) Television.
 Mr. Vialoux formerly offered advice to the Horizons Seasonal Rotation ETF (HAC).
 He holds the designation of Chartered Market Technician (CMT).

 Jon Vialoux, co-founder of Tech Talk, is a former Research Analyst at Horizons Investment Management, Inc where he offered advice to the Horizons Seasonal Rotation ETF (HAC).
 He is the author and founder of EquityClock.com, which offers the largest source of seasonal profiles for investments on the Internet.
 Mr. Vialoux is also co-creator of the financial resource Web site, TimingTheMarket.ca, which offers technical, fundamental, and seasonal analysis of the markets.
 Jon’s market analysis and commentary has been published in the Financial Post, Globe and Mail, Toronto Star, and a number of electronic media sources, such as SeekingAlpha.com and GlobeInvestor.com.
 He is also a frequent presenter on Business News Network (BNN) Television.
 Previously, he provided analysis for State Street Global Advisors.

 Security positions held or not held by Mr. Vialoux will be indicated at the end of each Tech Talk report.